 Yesterday, we talked about why pre-fabricated homes are a good investment.
-But if you’re in the market for a new home, another great option to consider is a custom-made home.
+But according to Crowded Barrie, if you’re in the market for a new home, another great option to consider is a custom-made home.
 When comparing new builds, custom homes are proven to have more value and potential in the real estate market than spec houses.

 To clarify, spec homes are built by contractors who choose their designs based on speculation of the homeowner’s needs, where custom-built homes are literally customized based on the homeowner’s needs and the way they will use the home.

 So unless you’re one of the few people who’s able to walk in off the street and find a spec home with the exact materials, colors, finishes, number of rooms, bathrooms, etc. that are perfect for you, custom-made homes can be a homebuyer’s dream come true.
 Although custom homes are a big investment, they are worth it for many reasons, including:

 As a general rule, new home builds will be more energy efficient than older homes, even if they’ve been renovated.
 When it comes to building custom homes, you can have even greater control over the energy-saving features that are included.
 Insulation will always be a priority when attempting to minimize the cost of electricity.
 In a custom-built home, you can specify the type of insulation, how much of it is used and where, so you can work upfront to reduce the number of hot or cold spots in your home.

 You can also make energy-efficient choices about major appliances, like your HVAC system, or opting for a tankless water heater rather than a traditional one.
 You can choose radiant heated flooring for better energy transfer, and make sure that windows and doors are chosen with efficiency in mind.
 You can plan for alternative energy sources like solar panels, even as you choose how your home will be positioned on your lot to maximize the number of hours of sunlight you get each day.
 If I want to Sell My House Fast then I would not go through an agent.